Skip to main content Accessibility information

 3 Students walking

-At our University, we want to encourage and develop on-campus diversity.
-We welcome applications from international students who want to come and study with us, and we’ve developed a homestay initiative which will help you find your feet in the UK.
+At our university, we encourage and develop on-campus diversity.
+We welcome applications from international students who want to come and study with us, and we’ve developed a homestay initiative which helps you find your feet in the UK.

 A student reading a book on a train